vacp2p/vac.dev/_posts/2020-02-13-where-are-we-at-with-waku.md

 ---
 layout: post
-name:  "Waku current state"
-title:  "Waku current state"
+name:  "Where Are We at with Waku?"
+title:  "Where Are We at with Waku?"
-date:   2020-02-10 12:00:00 +0800
+date:   2020-02-14 12:00:00 +0800
 author: oskarth
-published: false
+published: true
-permalink: /waku-current-state
+permalink: /where-are-we-at-with-waku
 categories: research
 summary: A research log.
-Waku current state.
+Where are we at with Waku?
 image: /assets/img/TODOFIXME.png
 discuss: https://forum.vac.dev/t/TODOFIXME
 ---

 TODO: Picture for bottleneck or Waku
+TODO: Fix discuss link
 TODO: Fix date

 # Where we are at with Waku?